doubleirish/OSCON_2015/README.md

     Re-architecting a system is wrought with problems.
 However, what we can sometimes forget is the most important aspect of any project: the team!
 Your team, who miraculously survives these projects, has to continue to change with your business and your technology!
 But, don't fret, we can architect our way towards this way of thinking!

-    > Conor – conway's law states that our system architecture will tend to match our departmental structure.
+    > Conor – conway's law states that our system architecture will tend to match our departmental structure. suggests refactoring your teams like you refactor your code.

 *   00:13:36 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)